High-profile Tibetan monk dies in prison in China

 Telephone calls seeking comment from officials in Chuandong prison went unanswered.

 Tenzin Delek was sentenced to death with a two-year reprieve in 2002, according to Students for a Free Tibet, a rights group that has campaigned for his release.
-The sentence was later commuted to life imprisonment.
+The sentence was later commuted to life imprisonment and reduced to a term of 20 years.

 "He is one of the most respected leaders," said Dorjee Tseten, Asia director of Students for a Free Tibet.
 "His death is a shock for all of us."